-They had a first child, Gary, while Walter was still in uniform.
-(Notice his either Major's gold or Lieutenant Colonel's silver leaf.
-Can't tell from the black and white photo) They were visiting 'Ed and Arleen's Wood Avenue house with its big back yard, pictured below, sometime in the late 1940's with a small fish-pond pool in it.
-Gary was a toddler when he, alone in the yard for just a few minutes fell in and drowned.
-It was a tragedy which they got over eventually and had a second child, which they also named Gary.
+They had a first child, Richard, while Walter was still in uniform.
+(Notice his Lieutenant Colonel's silver leaf.
+They were visiting 'Ed and Arleen's Wood Avenue house with its big back yard, pictured below, sometime in the late 1940's with a small fish-pond pool in it.
+Richard was a toddler when he, alone in the yard for just a few minutes fell in and drowned.
+It was a tragedy which they got over eventually and had a second child, which they named Gary.
 He became a successful businessman and last time I visited him he had a nice family in Virginia, near Washington, DC.
 He was in his late 40s.

 |Walter and son Gary|